arbreurkes/CroCoMap/README.md

 # CroCoMap - Crowdsources Corona Map
 This repository contains CroCoMap, the Crowdsourced Corona Map platform designed and implemented for Crowd Computing 2020 at Delft Univerity of Technology by Group 2.
+For documentation, view the [Implementation Document](https://github.com/nubcaker/CroCoMap/blob/documentation/CroCoMap-Implementation-Document.pdf) and the inline comments in the code.
+For any additional questions or help, contact us.

 ## Before installing
 For this project to run, you will need a Google cloud API keys with the following enabled: